How Much Does It Cost to Stain a Deck?

 As mentioned above, simply staining a deck can involve little more than the labor of applying stain to new wood after a bit of a wash.
 However, in cases of old decks that are already painted, removing the existing paint by stripping, sanding and pressure washing ensures the stain has a suitable surface to adhere to.
 These extra tasks can add to the cost of staining your deck and increase the effort involved.

 Pressure washers and power sanders can be rented as needed.
-For more complicated deck staining work, contacting a professional home maintenance service might be a better idea.
+For more complicated deck staining work, contacting a professional home maintenance service or handyman might be a better idea.

 Should You Stain Your Deck?